Laboratory Testing Recommendations for Zika Virus

 - Detection of Zika virus genetic material: This test (called PCR) looks for evidence of the genetic material (RNA) of Zika virus.
 The test is most effective when looking in blood (ideal within 5 days of start of symptoms, although within 7 days is acceptable) or in urine (within 10 days of start of symptoms).
 The major limitation of this test is the short time after the start of Zika virus associated illness during which it is positive.

 - Detection of antibodies against Zika virus (serology): This test looks for the human body's reaction against the virus in the form of antibodies.
-Antibodies begin to form approximately one week after start of symptoms.
+Antibodies are detectable approximately one week after start of symptoms.
 The major advantage of a serology test is that it remains positive for several months or longer after infection.
 The major limitations are that it is slow to perform and prone to cross-react with other viruses related to Zika virus.
 A positive result may in fact represent a previous exposure to another virus or past vaccination (e.g. to Yellow fever).
 This makes interpreting the result difficult.

 Who can get tested for the Zika virus?